 It is a moot point anyway.
 You still cannot exceed that magic 328 feet even if you are using shielded Ethernet regardless of the environmental temperature.
 What to do?

-The traditional way of getting past copper twisted pair Ethernet cable length limitations is to use a remote switch.
+The traditional way of extending a network over a long run has been to use a remote switch.
 In this case, you are not actually defeating the length limitations.
 What you are doing is going around the issue by refreshing the signal with an intermediate powered device.

 - This will get expensive.
 Each intermediate Ethernet switch is likely to be more than $100 each.
 These switches also need to be 10Gb/s, so good luck even finding an outdoor grade one.
 Most PoE powered outdoor switches operate at 2.5Gb/s or slower.

 - You cannot (or at least should not) directly bury a PoE powered switch

 - You cannot (unless you have an intermediate pole) suspend a PoE powered switch up in the air between two structures in an aerial run